 Most crabs are harvested alive and processed (cooked and hand-picked) for your convenience.

-Fresh crab meat should have a glistening white to off-white or creamy color, with a fragile texture, mild crab aroma and delicate flavor.
-Claw meat is darker in color, brownish in tint, and has a more distinct nut-like flavor.
+Fresh crabmeat should have a glistening white to off-white or creamy color, with a fragile texture, mild crab aroma and delicate flavor.
+Claw crabmeat is darker in color, brownish in tint, and has a more distinct nut-like flavor.

 Contributed by David Green